 “The doctor will be with you in just a moment.”

 You're at a doctor's office to get checked up for a pain in your knee.
-The nurse takes you to an examining room and says:
+Your nurse says this after she's taken you to the examining room.

 The doctor will be with you in just a moment.